edouardfouche/arxiv-information-explosion/README.md

 # ArXiv and the Information Explosion

-Hello, welcome to the companion repository for my blog post: [ArXiv and the Information Explosion]() !
+Hello, welcome to the companion repository for my blog post: [ArXiv and the Information Explosion](https://edouardfouche.com/ArXiv-and-the-Information-Explosion/).

-Requirements: Python 3, Jupyter notebooks (you may simply get [Anaconda](https://www.anaconda.com/) ^^)
+**Requirements:** Python 3, Jupyter notebooks (you may simply get [Anaconda](https://www.anaconda.com/) ^^)

 I used the following packages (other versions may work as well):
 - `pandas ==0.25.3`